 - Reiter's syndrome / Reactive arthritis

-High levels or titers of rheumatoid factor are associated with more severe rheumatoid arthritis.
-The factor also has been associated with a higher tendency to develop the non-joint complications of the disease such as rheumatoid nodules and rheumatoid lung disease.
+High levels or titers of rheumatoid factor are typically associated with severe rheumatoid arthritis.
+Rheumatoid factor also has been associated with a higher tendency to develop the non-joint (extra-articular) manifestations of the disease, such as rheumatoid nodules and rheumatoid lung disease.

 How Is Rheumatoid Factor Measured?